The All-Mighty Kick Drum

 The part of the interface that is marked red will be the section that I will pay attention to while tuning the kick drum.

 The Amount parameter actually sets the degree to which the envelope affects the pitch.
-Decay parameter edits the time needed for the envelope to go from its initial level (as set with the Amount control).
+Decay parameter edits the time needed for the envelope to go from its initial level.
 To Pitch parameter will translate the input velocity to semitones (with an underlying minimum value of 0 st., and a maximum value of +12 st.).
 To tune the kick drum properly from this point, I would advise you to trust your ears and your speakers.
 Checking the spectrum analyzer too often could just confuse you, instead of helping you.
 So after experimenting with the values of the 3 parameters I have described in the upper section, our kick drum, together with the bass, sounds like this:

 ~Tuned Kick Drum and Bass